-Solar power in the state of Florida has become a frequent conversation topic in recent months due to the controversial solar amendment on the 2016 election ballot.
+Solar power in the state of Florida has become a frequent conversation topic due to the controversial solar amendment on the 2016 election ballot.
 Florida residents were responsible for a major win for the state’s solar industry after they rejected a misleading amendment that would have hiked rates for solar homeowners and blocked new companies from entering the PV market.

 In a sense, the startling amount of money contributed by state utilities to fund the ballot measure (over $20 million) illustrated the fear those utilities have for solar’s potential in the Sunshine State.
-The PV market is heating up in Florida – GTM forecasts 1900 percent growth in Florida solar capacity over the next five years.
+The PV market is heating up in Florida – Greentech Media forecasts 1900 percent growth in Florida solar capacity over the next five years.
 Instead of choosing to adapt to solar growth, Florida utilities attempted to block its growth through a misinformation campaign.
 Now that the latter has failed, they will have no choice but to accept the bold future for solar in their state.

-Another reason for solar energy’s strong presence in Florida is the Florida Solar Energy Center (FSEC), a research division of the University of Coastal Florida (UCF).
+Another reason for solar energy’s strong presence in Florida is the Florida Solar Energy Center (FSEC), a research division of the University of Central Florida (UCF).
 The FSEC boasts a massive research and development operation focused on improving solar technologies.
 It has received a number of impressive awards including the Million Solar Roof’s Best Progress Award and the Energy Star for Homes Outstanding Achievement Award.
 The FSEC has contributed a significant amount of technical innovation to the solar PV industry, and it has undoubtedly been influential in driving solar growth in the state of Florida.

 A major financial reason for the popularity of home solar power in Florida is centered around the great solar incentives in the state.
 Every major state utility offers net-metering – a major “make or break” factor for the economics of solar.

 Net metering applies to homeowners connected to the grid who have solar panels installed.
 It allows those homeowners to receive credits on their electric bills for surplus energy produced by their solar system.
 In a sense, net metering allows you to use the grid to store your energy for free.
-This is what makes solar a truly efficient and pragmatic option, because you can then cover 100 percent of your energy needs over the course of a year.
+This is what makes solar a truly efficient and pragmatic option because you can then cover 100 percent of your energy needs over the course of a year.
 Without net metering, most homeowners have to opt for another storage option like a solar battery.

-Low electricity prices can actually make solar more appealing for Florida solar homeowners who have access to net metering, because there is less pressure to perfectly size your solar system.
+Low electricity prices can actually make solar more appealing for Florida solar homeowners who have access to net metering because there is less pressure to perfectly size your solar system.
 If a resident gets a system that is on the smaller side and only ends up covering 75 percent of his or her energy needs, his or her new bill payment will still be very minimal in winter months when sun is less prevalent and the payback period might be as quick as five years for the solar panels on their roof.

 Finding the Top Solar Installers in Florida